-Hate to say it, but ever since Neil Gaiman ended The Sandman and left the comics industry to become a quote-unquote real writer, I've been fairly disappointed in his output.
+Hate to say it, but ever since Neil Gaiman ended The Sandman and left the comics industry to become a quote-unquote real writer, I've been not-quite-overwhelmed by his output.
 His multi-award-winning American Gods was a dazzling mess, and his equally lauded Coraline was, I felt, a needlessly compromised attempt at a grim fairy tale.
-(The movie was actually better.)
-It seemed Gaiman was propelling himself to the top of the "most overrated" list, delivering heavily hyped event novels which sounded the Pavlovian bell of style-over-substance for an eager fanboy throng.
+(The movie was actually tons better.)
+It seemed Gaiman was propelling himself onto the overrated list, delivering heavily hyped event novels which sounded the Pavlovian bell of style-over-substance for an eager fanboy throng.

-Anansi Boys is a turn for the better.
+Anansi Boys puts those fears to rest.
 Still rooted in Gaiman's enduring fascination with gods and myths, the book shows the most whimsical side of Gaiman we've seen since Good Omens.
 And yet, except for one or two passages that are clearly in homage, he avoids obvious allusions to his collaborator on that book, that force of comic nature better known as Terry Pratchett.
 Gaiman's acknowledgements page acknowledges Wodehouse, among others, and there is much more of that great humorist's influence in evidence than I've seen from Gaiman before.
 And unlike American Gods, there is a far more focused and consistently satisfying story here.
 Ultimately, Anansi Boys may be just a trifle.
 Reading it often feels like you're eating a rich dessert made up entirely of meringue, whipped cream, and marshmallows.
 Delicious going down, but not exactly something that leaves you feeling nourished or even particularly well-fed.
 But come on — you don't eat desserts like that for the nutrients, you eat them for the yummy calories!

 Perhaps Gaiman's maturation as a novelist (not to mention his development as a humorist) has had something to do with the fact he's been pacing himself.
 It's been four years since American Gods, after all, during which time Gaiman has teamed up with longtime Sandman collaborator Dave McKean for some striking children's books and the fantasy film Mirrormask.
 Having stretched himself into other fields thus, Gaiman's novel-writing has avoided the creative stagnation that could have crept in had he promptly and greedily responded to Gods' rampant success with some instant shake-'n-bake sequels.